 2) E-Commerce Store Ethnographic Research UX

-An e-commerce business can reap the many benefits of a user experience research platform, which offers various tools such as Hotjar recordings.
+An e-commerce business can reap the many benefits of a user experience research platform, which offers various tools such as Hotjar software for recordings and heatmaps.
 This platform can help the company to record visitor navigation and obtain valuable insights into their customers’ behavior.

 The platform facilitates real-time user session observation by creating video recordings of the website or web app activity.
 It can be used to analyze recordings to identify user issues, understand user paths, and uncover design flaws.
 Some of the features that such a platform offers are-